 Monthly Income and Expenses will also need to be reported.
 This can include:

 - Housing and utilities expenses

 When they receive your 433-A (OIC), the IRS will review the information provided on it to calculate the amount of offer in compromise they are willing to accept based on your situation.
 This is the highest amount you can pay without creating financial hardship for you and your family.

 Carefully Preparing Form 433-A (OIC) with accurate and complete information is important to ensure that you are paying the correct offer amount to the IRS.
 By not filing out the form accurately and completely, taxpayers can have their offer denied.
-If you face a large tax debt to the IRS and are unable to pay the back taxes, contact an experienced lawyer who understands tax laws can help calculate your Offer Compromise Settlement amount.
+If you face a large tax debt to the IRS and are unable to pay the back taxes, contact an experienced lawyer who is a tax professional who understands tax laws can help you calculate your Offer Compromise Settlement amount.